 Obtain a distribution of coefficients and calculate p-value to test the null hypothesis (see Ho & Donahue)

 Interpret: Under the null hypothesis, the randomized data should yield a high number of coefficients with magnitude as large as the observed effect in our preferred model

+GIVE ME A HEADING

-Null hypothesis: Significant violations are statistical artifacts of the sparse data
+Null hypothesis #2: Significant violations are statistical artifacts of the sparse data

 (Given the size of our data, there is concern that any observed effects may be due to statistical artifacts.
-For example, violations of part 75 of the Code of Federal Regulations Title 30 are by far the most common violations we observe in our dataset, and so it is possible that these variables are coming as significant simply because they have higher variance.)
+For example, violations of part 75 of the Code of Federal Regulations Title 30 are by far the most common violations we observe in our dataset, and so it is possible that these variables are *********rephrase******* as significant simply because they have higher variance.)

 Test:

-For models the yield statistically significant variables of interest (part or subpart level violations), for each variable of interest, create a new dataset in which the variable of interest is randomized (i.e., sampled randomly without replacement from the distribution)
+For models that yield statistically significant variables of interest (part or subpart level violations), for each variable of interest, create a new dataset in which the variable of interest is randomized (i.e., sampled randomly without replacement from the distribution)

 Re-estimate preferred and null models using randomized data; record the estimated p-value on the variable of interest